azist/azos/src/Azos/Data/readme.md

 Every system may select a combination of the following strategies that fit the particular case the best:

-* Calling 3rd party services (i.e. via REST) - pulling data via some API calls
+* Calling 3rd party services (e.g. via REST/SOAP/RPC) - pulling data via some API calls
 * Read/Write some data via app-specific APIs (classes/props/methods) - similar to ORM
 * Work with data via CRUD facade (i.e. DataStore.Insert(new Doc{......}) - similar to the [**Active Record**](https://en.wikipedia.org/wiki/Active_record_pattern) pattern/Entity framework
 * Work with higher-level facade to any of the aforementioned ways